dailystory/docs/articles/acquisition/web-forms/index.md

----
-layout: _ArticleLayout
+{
-title: Web Forms
+	title: 'Web Forms',
-description: Web forms are used to collect information about your visitors.
+	description: 'Web forms are used to collect information about your visitors.'
----
+}
 # DailyStory Web Forms
 A DailyStory Web Form enables you to quickly and easily create forms that can be shown on your website, in your mobile application, a DailyStory landing page, or elsewhere using the DailyStory API.